PostgreSQL Database Management and Usage

 Connecting to the PostgreSQL Database

-Obtaining Connection Credentials
+Accessing Connection Credentials

-) or any other users you’ve created.
+) or any other users you've created, can be found in the ServBay management interface.

-Connecting with the psql
+Connecting Using psql

 Command-Line Tool